AliRezaJoodi/AVR_Projects/Dimmer_1Phase_LCD/README.md

 ## Single Phase Dimmer with LCD Display
-A PWM pulse synchronized with zero crossing.
+A Project for PWM pulse synchronized with zero crossing.

 MCU:        	ATmega32
 Frequency:  	4MHz